itsk0ntra/multi-tools/README.md

 please don't use this project for illegal purposes.

 # credits
-many thanks to https://github.com/cutieQue for the server id lookup and https://github.com/Jansy-cc for the discord server nuker and https://github.com/Vladimir-0001 for the account backup tool :]
+many thanks to https://github.com/cutieQue for the server id lookup and https://github.com/Ayhuuu/ for the ultimate grabber and https://github.com/Jansy-cc for the discord server nuker and https://github.com/Vladimir-0001 for the account backup tool :]

 # Information
 I will update this project almost every day, so watch out for updates and give the project a star to support me :)